 It’s always open, but boat trips to the cave only operate between April and October in order to ensure sea conditions are right.
 While the optimal time to come is from around mid-June to early September, a visit in late May or mid-September often means fewer crowds and pleasant weather.

-Blue Lagoon Tour
+2. Blue Lagoon boat trip

 A boat tour to the Blue Lagoon is the perfect way to spend the day soaking up the sea and the sand.
 One of the dreamiest destinations in Croatia, this is a place that postcards were made for, a hidden slice of paradise.